 I transfer the mixture to a saucepan and use my handy immersion blender to whir it into a thick, smooth, completely yummy sauce.
 It’s at this point that you can strain it if you want.

 I always serve some for dinner over pasta or chicken and the rest I pour into freezer jars and freeze.
 Can you just imagine how wonderful this will be in January?

-- 4-5 lbs. cherry tomatoes, washed well, large ones cut in half
+- 4 to 5 pounds cherry tomatoes washed well, large ones cut in half

-- 1 TB.
-Italian seasoning (or a blend of your favorite Italian seasonings)
+- 1 tablespoon Italian seasoning or a blend of your favorite Italian seasonings

 - Heat oven to 450 degrees.
 Drizzle olive oil into a large roasting pan.

 - Toss all ingredients into roasting pan and mix well.